StevensSEC/softe.club/sec.club/src/articles/events/pimp-my-terminal/pimp-my-terminal.md

 Whenever you open a new terminal, it automatically executes a shell script to load settings and set environment variables.
 This is where you can add aliases and other shell configuration.

 <span style="background:red">UNCLEAR: which one should you edit?</span>

+Mac users may need some special configuration to stay organized: [Follow the instructions here](/tutorial/ensure-bashrc-profile-setup)

 all Unix shells: `~/.profile` (Mac users, edit this one)